 A review of the Appointments Panel composition and process will be conducted every two years.

-Appointment Panel members who are external consultants are required to comply with all Squash Vic policies.
+Appointment Panel members who are external consultants are required to comply with all Squash & Racquetball Victoria policies.

 2. Coaches

-Squash Vic Academy Coaches are employed to deliver high quality coaching resources to assist PSA/WSA players reach their full potential.
+Squash & Racquetball Victoria Underpinning Coaches are employed to deliver high quality coaching resources to assist Underpinning players reach their full potential.

-TAP Coaches are employed to prepare TAP/TDS players for the Australian Junior Championships and other national/state events.

-TDS Coaches are employed to prepare TDS players for the Australian Junior Championships and other national/state events.

 2.1 Appointments

-The following positions are appointed annually to the Squash Vic High Performance Program:
+The following positions are appointed annually to the Squash & Racquetball Victoria High Performance Program:

 Academy Coaches

 At least one male and at least one female must be appointed.
 Appointment does not guarantee work.
-Athletes have the choice of which Coach(es) to work with and Coaches are paid monthly according to the hours worked.
+Athletes have the choice of which coach(es) to work with and coaches are paid monthly according to the hours worked.

-Up to 6 TAP Coaches (noting SVA Coaches share TAP coaching duties)

-TAP Coaches are required to attend scheduled training sessions from February – October and receive an annual honorarium for services rendered.
-In addition, TAP Coaches are paid when rostered on to perform individual coaching during scheduled training sessions.
+Academy coaches will be responsible for all coaching aspects of the Underpinning program.

-Up to 6 Talent Development Squad Coaches (noting SVA and TAP Coaches share TDS coaching duties)
+Talent Development Squad Coaches

+ALL coaches appointed as Academy coaches are expected to work with the TDS.

+Additional coaches may be appointed to assist Academy coaches with the TDS sessions.

-TDS Coaches are required to attend scheduled training sessions from February – October and receive an annual honorarium for services rendered.
+(New Club Development level coaches are encouraged to attend and observe/assist with TDS training sessions – contact S&RV for details).

 2.2 Terms of Appointment